 These facts indicate plainly that there is a correlation between mental illness and involvement in the criminal justice system.
 Indeed, the experience of Federal and State criminal justice and corrections officials continues to demonstrate that the criminal behavior of a significant number of defendants resulted from an untreated mental health issue, as opposed to an otherwise unspecified desire to violate the law.

-James S. Friedman, LLC, represents defendants whose criminal conduct was motivated by a mental health problem or issue.
-If you or a member of your family has a criminal charges that arose from mental illness, contact us online or call toll free at 800-361-6554 to learn about your options.
+We are New Jersey criminal defense lawyers who represent defendants whose criminal conduct may have been motivated by a mental health problem or issue.
+If you or a member of your family has a criminal charge that arose from mental illness, contact us online or call toll free at 800-361-6554 to learn about your options.